Transferring colleges is not a decision to be taken lightly.

 Can I change my major if I transfer to a different college?

 Yes, you can likely change your major.
 However, this may affect your ability to transfer credits from one college or university to another.
 It may be easier to transfer very early in your college career, as core classes are more likely to transfer than specialized classes in a discipline.
 At some schools, you must have a minimum GPA to change your major after you have earned a certain amount of credits.
 Additionally, some schools have a competitive process for applying for specific majors.
 You should check specifically with the school to which you want to transfer and inquire about the process for switching majors.
-You can find out how many credits you have earned from you academic adviser at your current school.
+You can find out how many credits you have earned from your academic advisor at your current school.

-I spent three semesters at a four year college and pretty much bombed all of it.
+I spent three semesters at a four-year college and pretty much bombed all of it.
 I’ve since transferred to a community college.
 I’ve focused on establishing a hearty GPA during my time here.
-Basically, I’m looking forward to transferring to a four year college again, but I’m worried I won’t be accepted because of my VERY poor college transcript from my first college that I attended.
+Basically, I’m looking forward to transferring to a four-year college again, but I’m worried I won’t be accepted because of my VERY poor college transcript from my first college that I attended.
 Do you think any school will accept me with good high school grades, a good SAT score, horrible first college transcript, then a good community college transcript?

 That all really depends on where you apply and the standards for transfer admission at that college.
 Go to the web and find the requirements for your particular school on its website.
 This will help you determine your chances.
-You might also consider a 2-2 program where you earn an associates degree at your community college and move into a bachelor’s degree once that’s finished.
+You might also consider a 2-2 program where you earn an associate’s degree at your community college and move into a bachelor’s degree once that’s finished.
 You’ll have to research to see if any such programs exist in your area universities.
 It will also be crucial to discuss your college experience in your application essay and provide solid reasons for your poor grades during college.
 Try to phrase these as lessons learned rather than blaming external circumstances.
 Many schools will still accept well-rounded students who faced a lapse in grades or a bad year.
 Good luck!

 My daughter attends a private university and received about $35K in scholarships, grants (about $30K) and loans form this school.
 She now wants to transfer and I told her she may not get a package like that based on a few reasons.
 She did make the Dean’s list in her first and only semester to date.
 We don’t know what to expect as far as a package from the next school…what do you think?

 There is truly no way to predict what kind of scholarship package she will receive from a new school.
-The best thing to do is research the school beforehand and talk to admissions counselors there.
+The best thing to do is to research the school beforehand and talk to admissions counselors there.
 Every school has a different system of financial aid, and each college treats transfer students differently.
 The only way to know what to expect is to ask the school directly.
 I would suggest setting up a face-to-face meeting with an admissions counselor to discuss possible funding opportunities and transfer scholarships.
 Good luck!

-I am currently at a four year university and I would like to transfer my second semester.
+I am currently at a four-year university and I would like to transfer my second semester.
 I was really homesick and went home often.
 My GPA is very low.
 Would colleges look at my grades from my senior year or from my first semester of college?

 I’m sorry to hear about your struggles, and I hope things get better soon!
-Colleges will likely look at the whole picture, since you’ve only completed one semester of college.
+Colleges will likely look at the whole picture since you’ve only completed one semester of college.
 However, your transcripts for freshman year will hold the most weight in the decision.
-In your application essay, explain what happened and, more importantly, how you plan to turn things around second semester.
+In your application essay, explain what happened and, more importantly, how you plan to turn things around the second semester.
 Also, keep in mind that it may be easier to transfer after completing one full year of coursework.
 If you can get things together this spring and make higher grades, perhaps you’ll be in a better position to transfer schools.
 Visit a counselor on campus to discuss strategies for better grades and a better experience.
 Good luck to you!

 For some valid reasons, my son is miserable and is doing poorly during his 1st semester in an out of state school.
 He wants to come home to a local community college for a fresh start next semester.
 Can he just apply as a new student without submitting transcripts from his current college?
 He is not looking to transfer credits as they will be low grades.